-All the crew, with the exception of Mark Crowe attended her funeral and I was puzzled by that because I know they were close.
-Maybe he just couldn't face it but now that I think about it, he has also seemed withdrawn and from about the same time.
+All the crew, with the exception of Mark Crowe, attended her funeral and I was puzzled by that because I know they were close.
+Maybe he just couldn't face it but now that I think about it, he's also seemed withdrawn and from about the same time.

 All at once, I know I need to speak with Mark Crowe and find some answers to this, instinctively knowing that whatever he can tell me will help me find Kathryn and explain what I badly need to understand."

 "I had to re-read this log to remember what I'd written last and that frightens me.
 I think I caught a chill from having fallen asleep outside, which I do most days.
 I woke and it was getting dark but I'm used to finding my way around this place now as my sight starts to fail me, especially when the light is bad.
 That was something Dr. Wilson didn't mention, probably because he didn't know.